MikeCheel/HlpAI/ai-todos.md

 This file tracks tasks and progress for the AI assistant working on the HlpAI project.

+## Project Purpose & Core Functionality

+**INTERACTIVE MODE PURPOSE:**
+The whole purpose of interactive mode is to allow the user to select a directory of files and then ask the configured provider questions about them in a conversation.
+The workflow is:
+1. User selects a directory of files
+2. System gets configured with an AI provider
+3. User can then have conversations asking questions about those files

+**CRITICAL: Only Interactive mode stores configuration.** Interactive mode is the only mode that has persistent configuration storage for directories, AI providers, models, and operation modes.
+This is because it's the only mode where users make configuration choices that need to be remembered.

+**MCP SERVER MODE PURPOSE:**
+The whole purpose of MCP server mode is to allow the application to be used as an MCP server with another application (e.g. VS Code).
+This enables other applications to connect to HlpAI as a Model Context Protocol server to access document intelligence capabilities.
+MCP Server mode does NOT store configuration - it uses parameters configured in the mcp.json file (AI provider, model, directory path, etc.).

+**THIRD PARTY LIBRARY MODE PURPOSE:**
+The purpose of third party library mode is to allow developers to use the application as a library in their own projects.
+This would provide programmatic access to the document intelligence capabilities without requiring the interactive interface or MCP server setup.
+Third Party Library mode does NOT store configuration - it uses whatever configuration is provided programmatically.

+This means all services (embedding, vector storage, AI provider) must work together cohesively to index the files and enable conversational AI interactions about the file contents.
+Configuration storage and management is ONLY a concern for Interactive mode.

 ## Project Database Information

 **CONFIG.DB LOCATION:**